Calendar No. 422

 The Federal land referred to in subparagraph (A) includes

-the approximately 1,995 acres of Forest Service land identified on the Maps as
+the approximately 1,995 acres of Forest Service land identified on

 U.S. Forest Service to Conservancy and State Parks.